jabadymandry/github-flow/04-Database/02-Twitter/README.md

 ## Setting up SQLAlchemy

-Like in the previous exercise, we need to install some tools :
+Like in the previous exercise, we need to install some tools:

 ```bash
 pipenv install psycopg2-binary gunicorn